Debugging Perl DBI

 $logger->debug('stuff I want logged');

-All the methods Log4perl has are available using the $logger handle retrieved above i.e. debug, warn, error etc.
+All the Log4perl methods are available using the logger handle retrieved above (debug, warn, error, and so on).

-As a convenience, there is also the dbix_l4p_logdie method, which works like die but logs the message to Log4perl and avoids you having to retrieve the logger handle first e.g.
+As a convenience, there's also the dbix_l4p_logdie method, which works like die but logs the message to Log4perl and avoids having to retrieve the logger handle first.
+For example:

 $dbh->dbix_l4p_logdie("serious error");